ZhikePeng/ZhikePeng.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergraduate, Zhili College, Tsinghua University
+role: Undergraduate of Zhili College

 # Organizations/Affiliations to show in About widget
 organizations: